Barath-81/MySikuliExample/README.md

 # MySikuliExample
 My Sikuli Example (with Maven)

-Motivated by the example setup by Paul Hammant at the origin of this fork, I modified it a bit to make extensive use of 1.1.0 features and really be in the Maven default structure:
+Motivated by the example setup by Paul Hammant at the origin of this fork,<br>
+I modified it a bit to make extensive use of 1.1.0 features and really be in the Maven default structure:

 Main points: